fcosrno/aws-sdk-php-codeigniter/README.md

 # AWS Library for Codeigniter 2

-A simple Codeigniter library for including the AWS SDK for PHP.
+A simple Codeigniter 2.x.x library for including the latest AWS SDK for PHP (currently 2.x.x).
 Plus, a few helper functions.

 ## Wait, why use a CodeIgniter library?